-50 CAPITAL MANAGEMENT
+49 CAPITAL MANAGEMENT

-The adequacy of the Group's capital is monitored using, among other measures, the rules and ratios established by the Basel Committee on Banking Supervision (BIS rules/ratios) as adopted by the Central Bank of Lebanon, which is the lead supervisor of the Group.
+The adequacy of the Group's capital is monitored using, among other measures, the rules and ratios established by the Central Bank of Lebanon, which is the lead supervisor of the Group.

-Central Bank of Lebanon's Intermediate circular 567, issued on 26 August 2020, circular 649, issued on 24 November 2022, Circular 659, issued on 21 January 2023, Circulars 675 and 676, issued on 24 July 2023, Circular 677, issued on 11 September 2023 (in addition to BCC circular 300 dated 27 November 2023), and circulars 689 and 690 issued on 2 February 2024 introduced several key changes to the calculation of regulatory capital adequacy ratios, which were also affected by the application of the official USD/LBP exchange rate of LBP 15,000/USD 1 on 28 February 2023.
+Central Bank of Lebanon Intermediate Circular 567, issued on 26 August 2020, Intermediate Circular 649, issued on 24 November 2022, Intermediate Circular 659, issued on 21 January 2023, Intermediate Circular 685, issued on 28 December 2023, Intermediate Circular 689 issued on 2 February 2024 and Intermediate Circular 726 issued on 6 February 2025 introduced several key changes to the calculation of regulatory capital adequacy ratios.
 These changes include:

 Raising the regulatory expected credit loss level for Lebanese government securities in foreign currency and Lebanese government-related exposures in same currency from 9.45% to 45% initially and then again to 75% (the latter level to be reached by 31 December 2026).
 Regulatory ECL for other exposures remain unchanged.
-These levels remained applicable in 2023.
+These levels remained applicable in 2024.